iceXshadow/iceXshadow/README.md

 - 👀 I’m interested in ...Front-end developing and UI/Ux
 - 🌱 I’m currently learning ...Front-end technologies like CSS and Js and Figma
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...Instagram - @devxicyy

 <!---
 iceXshadow/iceXshadow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.